status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 * Compilers can use contextual information to balance inlining
 * LTO achieves the same end result without the cons
+* `{.inline.}` does not inline code - rather it copies the function definition into every `C` module making it available for the `C` compiler to inline

 ## Converters